CRServers/DemTech/README.md

 We will pursue "Liquid Democracy" and the candidate list will change as we will periodicaly evaluate all Block Producers that have strong combinations of the following characteristics:

 **- Independence**
-	Self-Funded, No third party involvement.
+	Self-Funded, No political or third party involvement.

 **- GeoPolitical Diversity**
-	Balanced geographical and political diversity among 30 candidates.
+	Balanced geographical and political diversity among all 30 candidates.

 **- Transparency**
  	Disclosure of ownership, Disclosure of destination of rewards earned.
+Complete bp.json

 **- Infrastructure Control & Resilience**
 	Direct physical access and management of network's infrastructure in technology-friendly juristictions